felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 that is *not* a physical book!

 Reluctantly, I shelved  the handbook both physically and digitally, feeling ashamed and defeated.
-I felt even more like an impostor: the fact I couldn't get through the *DevOps Handbook* proved it.
+I felt even more like an impostor and the fact I couldn't get through the *DevOps Handbook* proved it.
 I became fixated on the notion that I was a fake DevOps.